 Following the Bank of England’s cut to the base rate, Nationwide has also reduced its stress rate for all residential affordability calculations to 6.74%.
 The new stress rate applies to all residential applications, including equity share.

-All of the lender’s two and five-year fixed rate remortgage products offer free valuation and free standard legal fees, and all purchase deals come with free valuation.
+All of the lender’s two and five-year fixed rate remortgage products offer a free valuation and free standard legal fees, and all purchase deals come with a free valuation.

 Charlotte Nelson, finance expert at Moneyfacts, said: